Listen to the podcast

 When someone murdered my brother in 1997, my wife hurt along with me.
-She did not hurt the way I did, but she hurt because her husband was hurting.
-We are not two people, acting independently of each other.
+She did not suffer the way I did, but she hurt because her husband was hurting.
+We are not two people acting independently of each other.
 We are one body (Hebrews 13:3).
 When I sin—no matter what it is—my wife has a responsibility in that sin.
 She would never say,

 That’s Rick’s problem.
 That’s his sin.

 No, it’s our sin.
-She is not guilty of my sin, and she does not repent of my sin, but she has a role to play because she is me and I am her—we are one.
+She is not guilty of my sin and does not repent of my sin, but she has a role to play because she is me and I am her—we are one.
 When I sin, she runs to my aid by calling me out or caring for me.
-She becomes my discipler.
-My confidant.
+She becomes my discipler, my confidant.
 Similar to when a briar cuts an arm, the body comes to the rescue.

 Ironically, this means both of them are sinning.
 When two people respond sinfully to sin, they both are guilty before God and before each other.
 They both need to repent.

 It’s like cursing your arm when it gets cut.
 That’s weird.
 That’s your body.
-You shouldn’t get mad at yourself when something happens to yourself.
+It would be best if you didn’t get mad at yourself when something happens to you.
 Are you following my logic?
-It is biblical insanity to get mad at your spouse when he (she) sins.
+It is biblical insanity to get angry at your spouse when he (she) sins.

 When part of the body rejects another part of the body, you have a problem.
-You better call a doctor or, in this case, if you’re unwilling to repent, you better call your pastor or some other competent helper.
+You better call a doctor, or, in this case, if you’re unwilling to repent, you better connect with your pastor or some other competent helper.
 You need help.
 There is something wrong with your body.

 We see this in Paul’s warning about a person in sin and a person who helps a person in sin.
-Take a look at these three verses and note how much time he spent talking to the helper (47 words) rather than the person in sin (7 words).
+Please look at these three verses and note how much time he spent talking to the helper (47 words) rather than the person in sin (7 words).